Asian Markets Surge On Trump-Xi Breakthrough, Oil Rallies - UrduPoint

 Asian Markets Surge On Trump-Xi Breakthrough, Oil Rallies

-Asian markets surged Monday after Donald Trump and Xi Jinping agreed to restart trade talks, reviving hopes of an end to their tariffs war, while oil prices also rallied on news that Saudi Arabia and Russia will extend their output cap
+Asian markets surged Monday after Donald Trump and Xi Jinping agreed to restart trade talks, reviving hopes of an end to their tariff war while oil prices also rallied on news that Saudi Arabia and Russia will extend their output caps

-Hong Kong, (UrduPoint / Pakistan Point News - 1st Jul, 2019 ):Asian markets surged Monday after Donald Trump and Xi Jinping agreed to restart trade talks, reviving hopes of an end to their tariffs war, while oil prices also rallied on news that Saudi Arabia and Russia will extend their output caps.
+Hong Kong, (UrduPoint / Pakistan Point News - 1st Jul, 2019 ):Asian markets surged Monday after Donald Trump and Xi Jinping agreed to restart trade talks, reviving hopes of an end to their tariff war while oil prices also rallied on news that Saudi Arabia and Russia will extend their output caps.

-After a highly anticipated meeting on the sidelines of the G20 summit Saturday, the US president said negotiations to resolve the standoff between the world's two biggest economies were "back on track" and threatened new levies on Chinese goods would be held off.
+After a highly anticipated meeting on the sidelines of the G20 summit Saturday, the US president said negotiations to resolve the standoff between the world's two biggest economies were "back on track" and he would hold off imposing threatened new levies on Chinese goods.

 While there had been a quiet sense of optimism the talks would end with an agreement to return to the negotiating table, the apparent concession on Huawei took some by surprise and provided some extra buying support.